ganbnuray/huddle-landing-page-with-single-introductory-section-master/README-template.md

 ### Useful resources

-- [Box Shadwo Generator](https://cssgenerator.org/box-shadow-css-generator.html) - I have created box shadow for the button using this tool.
+- [Box Shadow Generator](https://cssgenerator.org/box-shadow-css-generator.html) - I have created box shadow for the button using this tool.

 ## Author